 Washing, drying, and styling your hair every single day is incredibly time-consuming… But it’s also not good for your hair!
 It’s no wonder dry shampoo has become so trendy in recent decades.
-Dry shampoo can keep us looking and feeling fresh, while saving lots of time and energy that can be better spent on other things.

 The only problem is, most conventional aerosol dry shampoo brands contain toxic ingredients that are known to cause or contribute to allergic reactions, fertility problems, cancer, and more.